KeanuVentura/CookingUpInsights/README.md

 > “Start from scratch.
 Make it clean.
 Make it simple”
 > — Marcus, *The Bear*

-For my baseline model, I built a **Linear Regression** model using two features I belieed would have the best correlation with calories: **n_ingredients** and **minutes**.
-I constructed a pipeline using a ColumnTransformer to pass these features directly into a LinearRegression model.
+For my baseline model, I built a **Linear Regression** model using two features I believed would have the best correlation with calories: **n_ingredients** and **minutes**.
+I constructed a pipeline using a Column Transformer to pass these features directly into a LinearRegression model.
 After fitting the model to the cleaned dataset, I calculated the evalutation metric, R².

 **Results:** The R² was 0.0856
 **Conclusion:** This means that my model explains around 8.56% of the variance in calorie content.
 The result suggests that my baseline model does not fully capture the complexity in the data and there is much to be done to advance my model and improve its performance